yossefkatri/MoneyManagment/README.md

-# MoneyManagment
+# MoneyManagement
-androaid application that helps you manage your expenses and incomes
+android application that helps you manage your expenses and incomes

 ##  abilities
   * see all incomes and outcomes.